Frequently Asked Questions

 - Monday to Friday between 9AM and 4PM and between 6:30PM and 6:30AM

 Please note: even if the check-out gates at NS stations may show you a non-discounted travel price, your discount has been applied.
-You can always check your Student Mobility app for the accurate travel costs.
+The monthly invoice always shows the accurate travel costs.

 Where can I check my travel costs and bills?

 Your travel transactions can be found in the Student Mobility app under “travel history”.
-An individual transaction will show up 48 hours after you trip.
+An individual transaction will show within 48 hours after your trip.
 Each transaction also shows you whether it has been billed and within which invoice.
 All bills are sorted under “bills” in the app.

 What payment methods can I use to travel?

 You can use an international credit or debit card.
-However, iDEAL is the most preffered payment method which you can use if you have a Dutch bank account.
+However, iDEAL is the most preferred payment method which you can use if you have a Dutch bank account.
+We recommend switching to IDEAL in our app once you set up a Dutch bank account.

 How much does public transport in the Netherlands cost?